patrick-kidger/tinyio/README.md

 <summary>Any funny business to know around loops?</summary>
 <br>

-(A) It is safe to call `.run` multiple times from the same loop, e.g. if you have multiple coroutines that are awaiting on shared internal coroutines.
-(B) The output of each coroutine is stored on the `Loop()` class.
-If you attempt to run a previously-ran coroutine in a new loop then you'll probably get an error.
+The output of each coroutine is stored on the `Loop()` class.
+If you attempt to run a previously-ran coroutine in a new `Loop()` then they will be treated as just returning `None`, which is probably not what you want.
 </details>

 <details>